 For more information see Government’s Workplace Bargaining Policy 2018: www.apsc.gov.au/determinations-providing-remuneration-increases.

 Remuneration Survey data must be sent to the Commission securely.

-If your agency is on FedLink (a Commonwealth secure Virtual Private Network) you may email data to the Commission as all emails between FedLink agencies are encrypted automatically in transition.
+If your agency is on GovLink (a Commonwealth secure Virtual Private Network) you may email data to the Commission as all emails between GovLink agencies are encrypted automatically in transition.

-If your agency is not on FedLink, please use the encryption method used to send APSED movement and snapshot files.
-This is via the APSC File Management System, which encrypts the data to be sent to the Commission.
-If you require an account for the File Management System, please email: remuneration [at] apsc.gov.au to be issued login details.
+If your agency is not on GovLink, please use the secure method used to upload APSED movement and snapshot files.
+This is via the GovTeams, which is a digital collaboration service that allows data files to be uploaded and shared in a secure manner to the Commission.
+If you require an invitation for this GovTeams community, please email: remuneration [at] apsc.gov.au.